chibisnorlax/acnhfaq/faq/island-development/island-rating.md

 |     Outdoor Bonus*     |      0.5       |
 |     Size 3 Bonus*      |       3        |

-<sup>*</sup>: These are additive, e.g. if an item is an outdoor, size 3 furniture that is priced 20k and above, this means it can contribute a whooping 6.5 points.
+<sup>*</sup>: These are additive, i.e. if an item is an outdoor, size 3 furniture that is priced 20k and above, this means it can contribute a whooping 6.5 points.

 **This category has the following point/rating caps:**
 > * Having less than **100 weeds** will not incur a penalty, but having more than that will reduce development points by 1 point per 30  weeds after that.
 > * Having **6 or less villagers** will cap star rating at 1⭐.
 > * Having **7 villagers** will cap star rating at 2⭐.
-> * Having **15 or more dropped items** will cap star rating at 4⭐.
+> * Having **15 or more dropped items** on the ground will cap star rating at 4⭐.
 > * Placing more than **45 items in a 8x8 area** will cap star rating at 4⭐.

+{: .info}
+Certain dropped items will not affect your island rating score.
+This includes tree branches, stones, sea shells, star fragments, mushrooms, and message bottles.
+Items dropped on a surface, i.e. a table will also not incur a penalty.